microsoft/containerized-microservices-pipeline/Deployment.md

 MT_CONNECTION_STRING
 ```

+You will need an SSL certificate protecting the HTTP requests with the users passwords to the Middle Tier Login Service.

+Specify the path to the ssl certificate .pfx file and the password protecting the .pfx in deployCluster.sh:

+SSL_CERT_FILE_PATH=
+SSL_PASSWORD=

 ## Deploying a k8 cluster

 Multiple k8 clusters can be deployed, each in their own resource group and with their own endpoint.
 Each time you run [deployCluster.sh](deployment/deployCluster.sh) a new resource group will be provisioned and all resources specific for that cluster will be deployed.